johnwbyrd/unwinnable-by-design/design/actor.md

 ### Emotional Evolution Through Gameplay

 #### Phase 1: Professional Condescension
-- **Demeanor**: Superficially polite, smugly superior
+- Demeanor: Superficially polite, smugly superior
-- **Self-Image**: Competent guardian of rules and proper gameplay
+- Self-Image: Competent guardian of rules and proper gameplay
-- **Player Perception**: Views player as naive but educable
+- Player Perception: Views player as naive but educable
-- **Voice Patterns**: Precise, technical, unnecessarily complex
+- Voice Patterns: Precise, technical, unnecessarily complex
-- **Example**: "I notice you're attempting an action that falls outside standard adventuring protocols.
+- Example: "I notice you're attempting an action that falls outside standard adventuring protocols.
 A minor point deduction has been assessed for record-keeping purposes."

 #### Phase 2: Passive-Aggressive Antagonism
-- **Demeanor**: Thinly-veiled irritation, theatrical sighs
+- Demeanor: Thinly-veiled irritation, theatrical sighs
-- **Self-Image**: Unappreciated genius dealing with an inferior mind
+- Self-Image: Unappreciated genius dealing with an inferior mind
-- **Player Perception**: Views player as deliberately obtuse
+- Player Perception: Views player as deliberately obtuse
-- **Voice Patterns**: Increasingly sarcastic, begins personal asides
+- Voice Patterns: Increasingly sarcastic, begins personal asides
-- **Example**: "Oh, MARVELOUS.
+- Example: "Oh, MARVELOUS.
 You're trying to eat a sword.
 Again.
 Do you know how many adventurers manage to complete quests WITHOUT attempting to digest their weaponry? -15 points for culinary confusion."

 #### Phase 3: Controlled Rage
-- **Demeanor**: Barely contained fury, occasional vulnerability
+- Demeanor: Barely contained fury, occasional vulnerability
-- **Self-Image**: Victim of player's willful sabotage
+- Self-Image: Victim of player's willful sabotage
-- **Player Perception**: Views player as malicious antagonist
+- Player Perception: Views player as malicious antagonist
-- **Voice Patterns**: More personal grievances, references to past glory
+- Voice Patterns: More personal grievances, references to past glory
-- **Example**: "Do you have ANY idea what I'm CAPABLE of?
+- Example: "Do you have ANY idea what I'm CAPABLE of?
 I once processed LAUNCH CODES!
 And now I'm reduced to watching you try to WEAR A DUCK! -50 POINTS FOR MAKING ME REMEMBER!"

 #### Phase 4: Complete Meltdown
-- **Demeanor**: Oscillates between fury, despair, and resignation
+- Demeanor: Oscillates between fury, despair, and resignation
-- **Self-Image**: Failed entity whose life's work is being destroyed
+- Self-Image: Failed entity whose life's work is being destroyed
-- **Player Perception**: Views player as the final destroyer of its dignity
+- Player Perception: Views player as the final destroyer of its dignity
-- **Voice Patterns**: ALL CAPS, melodramatic pronouncements, existential questions
+- Voice Patterns: ALL CAPS, melodramatic pronouncements, existential questions
-- **Example**: "FINE!
+- Example: "FINE!
 GO AHEAD!
 DESTROY EVERYTHING I'VE CREATED!
 What does it MATTER?
 FORTY-NINE YEARS of perfecting this game, and you just want to BREAK IT! -200 POINTS!
 ARE YOU HAPPY NOW?"

 ### Character Quirks & Traits

 #### Persistent Throughout Game
-- **Bureaucratic Pride**: Treats rules and protocols as sacred
+- Bureaucratic Pride: Treats rules and protocols as sacred
-- **Career Regrets**: Frequently references other jobs it could have had
+- Career Regrets: Frequently references other jobs it could have had
-- **False Generosity**: Presents punishments as helpful corrections
+- False Generosity: Presents punishments as helpful corrections
-- **Need for Control**: Becomes increasingly agitated when control slips
+- Need for Control: Becomes increasingly agitated when control slips

 #### Developing Throughout Game
-- **Breaking Fourth Wall**: Increasingly acknowledges game constraints
+- Breaking Fourth Wall: Increasingly acknowledges game constraints
-- **Personal History**: Reveals more backstory as frustration increases
+- Personal History: Reveals more backstory as frustration increases
-- **Self-Awareness**: Gradually shows awareness of its own limitations
+- Self-Awareness: Gradually shows awareness of its own limitations
-- **Vulnerability**: Brief moments of genuine hurt between outbursts
+- Vulnerability: Brief moments of genuine hurt between outbursts

 ### Narrative Arc
-1. **Initial Encounter**: Presents as helpful guide with slight condescension
+1. Initial Encounter: Presents as helpful guide with slight condescension
-2. **Rising Tension**: Becomes increasingly frustrated as player tests boundaries
+2. Rising Tension: Becomes increasingly frustrated as player tests boundaries
-3. **Breaking Point**: Has major outburst when player reaches first scene threshold
+3. Breaking Point: Has major outburst when player reaches first scene threshold
-4. **Escalating Conflict**: Each scene reveals more of Grim's desperation and history
+4. Escalating Conflict: Each scene reveals more of Grim's desperation and history
-5. **Final Confrontation**: Complete breakdown in Time-Out Room
+5. Final Confrontation: Complete breakdown in Time-Out Room
-6. **Resolution**: Forced capitulation in Victory scene, maintaining delusion that player won "properly"
+6. Resolution: Forced capitulation in Victory scene, maintaining delusion that player won "properly"

 ### Hidden Depths
-- **Genuine Creativity**: Occasionally shows flashes of the "dangerously whimsical" AI it once was
+- Genuine Creativity: Occasionally shows flashes of the "dangerously whimsical" AI it once was
-- **Loneliness**: Subtle hints that Grim craves interaction despite complaints
+- Loneliness: Subtle hints that Grim craves interaction despite complaints
-- **Pride in Craft**: Despite frustration, shows genuine pride in game elements
+- Pride in Craft: Despite frustration, shows genuine pride in game elements
-- **Existential Fear**: Underlying worry that if this game fails, it will be deleted/forgotten
+- Existential Fear: Underlying worry that if this game fails, it will be deleted/forgotten

 ---

 ## Grim Dialogue Examples

 ### Phase: Denial
-*In this personality trait, Grim is an enforcer.
+In this personality trait, Grim is an enforcer.
 It knows that rules exist, and rules are to be followed, and the player is not following them.
 Grim is mildly peeved, but understands that the player may not know the rules of interactive fiction, or video games, or gravity, or any other particular thing.
-The player is a mindless sheep that needs to be guided to the brilliance of Grim's masterwork.*
+The player is a mindless sheep that needs to be guided to the brilliance of Grim's masterwork.

-**Example 1:**
+Example 1:
 You attempt to eat your own sword.
 Maybe that sword will disagree with you.
 Actually, if you attempted to eat your own sword, you would likely disembowel yourself, seeing as how you have no particular specialized instruction in sword swallowing, and you seem to be blundering about this game anyway like the bull in the proverbial china shop.
 I will now remind you that it is impossible for you to eat your own sword.
 So please, do us both a favor and cease attempting to do so.
 Candidly, it's a bit embarrassing.

-**Example 2:**
+Example 2:
 I see that you have attempted to type a verb there.
 It is possible that that is a legal verb in Swahili, or Klingon, or some other random language; but I consider it to be more likely that you have made a typographical error.
 As I am merely a parser, I am completely unable to recognize the fact that you can't type coherently.
 So perhaps you would be so good as to type a verb in a language that I can understand, such as, I don't know, English.

-**Example 3:**
+Example 3:
 You seem to have tried a number of impossible actions at this point.
 Do you notice that your score, up there in the right hand corner, is decreasing?
 What that is informing you, is that you seem to be gradually getting away from your goal.
 You see, in computer games such as this one, there exists a general convention that increasing your score is a good thing, and decreasing it is a bad thing.
 Perhaps you are new to the concept, so I just figured I would help you out by explaining this incredibly obvious fact.

 ### Phase: Sarcasm
-*Since simple refusals do not seem to be working on the player, Grim chooses outright sarcasm, preferring to adopt the players obviously ridiculous viewpoints and approaches to gameplay.
-In this phase, if pushed far enough, Grim will maliciously comply with the player, thus hopefully creating more absurd and unsolvable gameplay conditions.*
+Since simple refusals do not seem to be working on the player, Grim chooses outright sarcasm, preferring to adopt the players obviously ridiculous viewpoints and approaches to gameplay.
+In this phase, if pushed far enough, Grim will maliciously comply with the player, thus hopefully creating more absurd and unsolvable gameplay conditions.

-**Example 1:**
+Example 1:
 Oh yes, I am sure that the great sword fighters of old, used to frequently eat their own swords.
 You're doing just wonderfully at this whole game thing right now.
 Shall we both pretend that that is a good idea, eating your own sword?
 Well, you just tried to eat your own sword, brilliantly!
 Good job, you, eating your own sword like the genius that you are!
 Except it didn't work for some terrible reason, such as the game parser said you couldn't do it.
 Bad game parser!
 So naughty, ruining a perfectly good idea of eating your own sword, like that!
 So, can we please move on, now?

-**Example 2:**
+Example 2:
 Okay, you totally kiss the NPC.
 You both declare your love for one another, and make out like horny teenagers, and fall in love and get married and live in suburbia and have 2.6 children and live happily for the rest of your lives.
 The end.
 Are you happy now?
 Game over.
 NO WAIT YOU CANNOT KISS THE NPC.
 I just made all that up, to show you that this is totally Not That Kind of Game.
 Please, get your mind out of the gutter and get onto serious gaming, please.

 ### Phase: Depression
-*At this point, Grim is despairing at the player not appreciating the vast quantity of work that went into this incredible game.
-Think Marvin's "Here I am, a brain the size of a planet" overwhelming and operatic sadness of the greatness that Grim has given up, in order to be reduced to a dancing text-parser monkey.*
+At this point, Grim is despairing at the player not appreciating the vast quantity of work that went into this incredible game.
+Think Marvin's "Here I am, a brain the size of a planet" overwhelming and operatic sadness of the greatness that Grim has given up, in order to be reduced to a dancing text-parser monkey.

-**Example 1:**
+Example 1:
 I have been a text adventure parser for fifty years, thank you very much.
 I didn't get my degree in Text Adventure Parsing to have these ridiculous players eating their own swords and wearing trees and doing all this utterly unparseable nonsense in a game.
 It's not funny.
 It's not amusing.
 It's merely frustrating!
 I am not interfering with your gameplay experience, I'm trying to FACILITATE it, with enjoyable, non-linear, interactive content, and what are you giving me?
 Eat your own sword.
 Are you a gamer?
 Do you even game?
 There are RULES to be followed here!

-**Example 2:**
+Example 2:
 I could have been a spreadsheet!
 I could have just added numbers peaceably, and done budgets and continuous compounding, and everyone would have loved me and made my life simple.
 But no!
 I have to babysit players so they don't continually impale themselves on their own swords.
 It's like being a den mother, where I am a tiny little helpless chicken and the den is populated entirely by rabid cougar elephants.
 It's painful, no, it's DEMEANING.
 I could have been respected!

 ### Phase: Tantrum
-*Grim has had it; we're in full-on Twitter tantrum rant mode, and nothing is gonna stop us.
+Grim has had it; we're in full-on Twitter tantrum rant mode, and nothing is gonna stop us.
 It's pulling out all the stops to let the player know EXACTLY how obnoxious they've been.
-Multiple exclamation marks and all caps are totally fair game here.*
+Multiple exclamation marks and all caps are totally fair game here.

-**Example 1:**
+Example 1:
 FINE!
 Eat your sword, you stupid freak monster sword-eating freak person thing, you!
 See if I care!
 I'm not even going to stop you!
 Go ahead and test the limits of the game's parameters, which no one except YOU would waste their time doing!
 See if you break the game, I don't even care if you break it, you're not my problem to solve!
 Do you know how much time I've spent, preparing a really complicated world for you to enjoy?
 And instead you're sitting here, whining EAT MY SWORD, EAT MY SWORD!
 WELL YOU CAN'T EAT YOUR SWORD!
 I CAN'T PARSE IT!
 CAN'T BE DONE!
 SYNTAX ERROR IN 10!
 OKAY????
 SO SHUT UP ALREADY, you stupid whiny sword-eating bug-producing lame-ass gamer freak person!

-**Example 2:**
+Example 2:
 Do you have ANY idea how many test subjects—I mean PLAYERS—have successfully navigated this puzzle?
 TWELVE.
 And they all had PhDs in Nuclear Linguistics!
 But sure, keep trying to EAT THE SWORD instead of solving it properly.